mespada829/Useful-Shell-Commands/README.md

 ### Making an alias

 ```
 Remember to cd to your profile.
 This depends on the shell you are using.
-I use ZSH so I nano -
+I use ZSH so I nano into .zshrc file

 alias peaceout="exit"; - This alias would close the terminal since peaceout is a short for that command